BASIS License Types

 Perpetual

-Perpetual licenses *are purchased for a single host ID and require a recent version of the BASIS License Manager (BLM).
-If you need to upgrade your BLM, BASIS provides a standalone BLM installation to facilitate upgrading the license manager without upgrading any other parts of the software suite.
+Perpetual licenses are purchased for a single host ID and require a recent version of the BASIS License Service (BLS) or BASIS License Manager (BLM).
+If you need to upgrade your BLS/BLM, BASIS provides standalone installations to upgrade it without upgrading any other parts of the software suite.

 Rental